openhab/openhab-docs/configuration/items.md

 ```

 * `<name>` is the name of the icon set
-* `[-<state>]` is the state that particular icon maps to, the icon without the state part is the default
+* `[-<state>]` is the state that particular icon maps to; the icon without the state suffix is the default
 * `<png or svg>` based on the format of the icon, use the default format as explained above.

-To use the dynamic Items the default icon name without state and extension is used.
+To use dynamic Items, the default icon name without state and extension must be used.

 ```xtend
 Switch  Light_FrontDoor  "Front Door light is [MAP(en.map):%s]"  <switch>  {somebinding:someconfig}